haskell-game/tiny-games-hs/README.md

 ## Games

-Here are all the entriesg!
+Here are all the entries!

 ### prelude-10-80
 <!-- (No imports) -->